 I’m not affiliated with Blizzard Entertainment or any other major corporation.
 All of my opinions are my own.
 Feel free to disagree with me on blog posts by leaving comments and engaging with other visitors.
 On Warcraftlover, you’ll find current news, game tips, and interesting articles.
 This blog should be a fun place to talk about the game we all love.

-This blog makes money through affiliate links, advertising, and patreons.
+This blog makes money through affiliate links and advertising.
 So if you make a purchase from one of those affiliate links I’ll earn a small commission, but it’s at no extra cost to you.
 If you’d like to know more than please read the affiliate disclosure.